lucidity and obfuscation

 The most obvious anomalies of cognition – leaving out those of psychosis, brain damage or drug experience – are dreams and hallucinations.

-Part 2 of this article will look at hallucinatory experiences and find that similar considerations apply as in the case of lucid dreams.
+A future article will look at hallucinatory experiences and find that similar considerations apply as in the case of lucid dreams.
 There exist paradoxical phenomena which appear to have important implications for the understanding of normal mental processes, but which have been treated with neglect, derision and obfuscation.

 Celia Green should be given a stipendiary fellowship in recognition of her contribution to the field of sleep research, and her contribution to the potential understanding of normal cognition.